-Dr. Fatima Seedat(PhD Islamic Law, McGill) has a specialisation in gender studies at the intersections of Islam, sexuality and law.
+Dr. Fatima Seedat(PhD Islamic Law, McGill), is a Senior Lecturer in Gender Studies and has a specialisation in gender studies at the intersections of Islam, sexuality and law.
 Her doctoral dissertation examined the discursive construction of the female legal subject through narratives of sex-difference in classical and contemporary Islamic law.

-KealebogaRamaruis a Junior Research Fellow at the AGI.
-Kealeboga works closely with the Young Women’s Leadership Project regionally and works closely with the AGI partners on a variety of projects and events.
+Kealeboga Ramaru is a former Junior Research Fellow at the AGI.
+Kealeboga worked closely with the Young Women’s Leadership Project regionally and worked closely with the AGI partners on a variety of projects and events.